MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

     </tbody>
 </table>

-#### 7.2.4.11.
-Type RecurringFrequency
+#### 7.2.4.9.
+Type RecurringSchedule

-**Description:** A recurring frequency to run a job within a timeframe defined by schedule definition, for example, every 5 minutes, 15 minutes, 1 hour, 1 day
+**Description:** A definition of recurring schedule to run a job based on the Cron utility in Linux-like systems.
+It defines how the job should periodically run at specified times, dates, or intervals.
 <table id="T_RecurringFrequency">
     <thead style="font-weight:bold;">
         <tr>